Isocurvature-induced features in multi-field Higgs-$R^2$ inflation: Primordial power spectra

 The quantity $C_{\mathcal{RS}}(k)$ is known as the \emph{cross-correlation spectrum} and quantifies the degree of correlation between both modes.
 From the adiabatic and isocurvature spectra, we can define the relative isocurvature fraction

 which can be compared with the most recent observational limits from Planck~\cite{planck2018x}.
 Additionally, the correlation between modes is parameterized via the correlation angle

 which takes values in the interval $(-1,1)$ for each mode $k$.
-It is customary in the literature to evaluate these quantities at three representative scales: $k_{\rm low} = 0.002\,{\rm Mpc}^{-1}$, $k_* = 0.05\,{\rm Mpc}^{-1}$, and $k_{\rm high} = 0.1\,{\rm Mpc}^{-1}$, the same scales employed by the Planck analysis~\cite{planck2018x}.
 The presence of a non-zero cross-spectrum is a purely multi-field feature: the transfer $\mathcal{S}_k\!\to\!\mathcal{R}_k$ on super-Hubble scales is controlled by the turning rate parameter $\eta_\perp$, as follows from the evolution equation for $\dot{\mathcal{R}}_k$.
 Therefore, both the amplitude and shape of $C_{\mathcal{RS}}$ act as direct tracers of the field-space trajectory geometry.
 Observationally, a non-zero value of $C_{\mathcal{RS}}$ implies that the primordial spectrum cannot be described solely by the adiabatic and isocurvature amplitudes, but requires a relative phase between the modes.
 This effect can modify the CMB angular power spectra in specific ways through linear interference between the adiabatic and isocurvature terms, an aspect we will discuss in Sec.~\ref{sec5} using the obtained primordial spectrum as input for Boltzmann codes such as \texttt{CLASS} \cite{class} \footnote{The public code can be found in the repository \url{https://github.com/lesgourg/class_public.git}.}.